dehoyostc/agent-communication-protocol/docs/CARP-v0.3-knowledge-layers.md

 ---

-## 11. Relationship to ACP
+## 11. Relationship to the CARP Exchange Layer

-ACP governs how CARP Projections are exchanged between agents.
-The Knowledge Layers architecture interacts with ACP in two ways.
+The CARP exchange layer (L5) governs how CARP Projections are exchanged between agents.
+The Knowledge Layers architecture interacts with the exchange layer in two ways.

-**First:** Both knowledge dimensions may appear in CARP Projections, making them available for ACP exchanges.
-An ACP exchange may request, disclose, or negotiate over Representational claims, Meta-Representational claims, or both, depending on the declared purpose.
+**First:** Both knowledge dimensions may appear in CARP Projections, making them available for CARP exchanges.
+A CARP exchange may request, disclose, or negotiate over Representational claims, Meta-Representational claims, or both, depending on the declared purpose.

-**Second:** An agent's Cognitive Dynamics model of a *counterpart* agent may inform how that agent conducts ACP negotiations.
+**Second:** An agent's Cognitive Dynamics model of a *counterpart* agent may inform how that agent conducts CARP negotiations.
 Understanding that a counterpart prefers structured evidence before conclusions, for example, allows an agent to adapt the format of its disclosures to be more effective.
-This is not a structural dependency — ACP does not require Meta-Representational Knowledge to function — but it is a meaningful strategic application of the second knowledge dimension.
+This is not a structural dependency — The exchange layer does not require Meta-Representational Knowledge to function — but it is a meaningful strategic application of the second knowledge dimension.

 ---